victordomgs/PD_CS_INSSabadell24-26/T4-Pensamiento-computacional/T4.1-Pensamiento-lógico/README.md

 //to print a message
 //user selects the number of times
 I = 0
-X = input-.("How many times do you want to see the message") loop I from 1 to X output ("it will be printed (number entered) times") and loop
+X = input("How many times do you want to see the message") loop I from 1 to X output("it will be printed (number entered) times") end loop
 ```

 ## 4.1.7.
 Relación entre decisión y condición